LaunchSchoolKalisz/Launch_School_RB130/study_guide/blocks.md

 def introduce_yourself(introduction)
   introduction.call
 end
-me = "Ginni"
+me = "Marts"
 my_bit = Proc.new { puts "Hello, my name is #{me}." }
 introduce_yourself(my_bit)
-# Hello, my name is Ginni.
+# Hello, my name is Marts.
 ```

-Above, we first initialize local variable `me` and assign it the string object `"Ginni"`.
+Above, we first initialize local variable `me` and assign it the string object `"Marts"`.
 Next, we instantiate a new `Proc` object and assign it to the local variable `my_bit`.
 Note that the new `Proc` object utilizes a block that accesses the local variable `me`.

 Next, we pass the `Proc` object referenced by `my_bit` into the method `introduce_yourself`.
-Within the method, the `Proc` is called, and we get the output `Hello, my name is Ginni`.
+Within the method, the `Proc` is called, and we get the output `Hello, my name is Marts`.
 How does the `Proc` access the value referenced by local variable `me`?
 By virtue of its **binding**.

 In order for local variables to be a part of a closures binding, **they must be initialized before the closure is created** unless they are explicitly passed into the closure.